fastify/fastify/docs/TypeScript.md

 preParsing` is the second hook to be executed in the request lifecycle.
 The previous hook was `onRequest`, the next hook will be `preValidation`.

-Notice: in the `preParsing` hook, request.body will always be null, because the body parsing happens before the `preHandler` hook.
+Notice: in the `preParsing` hook, request.body will always be null, because the body parsing happens before the `preValidation` hook.

+Notice: you should also add `receivedEncodedLength` property to the returned stream.
+This property is used to correctly match the request payload with the `Content-Length` header value.
+Ideally, this property should be updated on each received chunk.

 ##### fastify.preValidationHookhandler<[RawServer][RawServerGeneric], [RawRequest][RawRequestGeneric], [RawReply][RawReplyGeneric], [RequestGeneric][FastifyRequestGenericInterface], [ContextConfig][ContextConfigGeneric]>(request: [FastifyRequest][FastifyRequest], reply: [FastifyReply][FastifyReply], done: (err?: [FastifyError][FastifyError]) => void): Promise\<unknown\> | void

 [src](../types/hooks.d.ts#L53)

 `preValidation` is the third hook to be executed in the request lifecycle.
 The previous hook was `preParsing`, the next hook will be `preHandler`.

-Notice: in the `preValidation` hook, request.body will always be null, because the body parsing happens before the `preHandler` hook.

 ##### fastify.preHandlerHookhandler<[RawServer][RawServerGeneric], [RawRequest][RawRequestGeneric], [RawReply][RawReplyGeneric], [RequestGeneric][FastifyRequestGenericInterface], [ContextConfig][ContextConfigGeneric]>(request: [FastifyRequest][FastifyRequest], reply: [FastifyReply][FastifyReply], done: (err?: [FastifyError][FastifyError]) => void): Promise\<unknown\> | void